Attraction 3 / 35

 Washington National Monument Society

-As early as 1783, when George Washington was still alive, plans by Pierre Charles l'Enfant for an equestrian statue of Washington were approved by Congress.
-The plan was never realized so in 1833, at the 100th anniversary of George Washington's birth, the Washington National Monument Society was created by James Madison and John Marshall.
-The purpose of the Society was to create a memorial for George Washington.
+As early as 1783, when George Washington was still alive, plans by Pierre Charles l’Enfant for an equestrian statue of Washington were approved by Congress.
+The plan was never realized so in 1833, on the centennial anniversary of George Washington’s birth, James Madison and John Marshall decided to take matters into their own hands and founded the Washington National Monument Society; its purpose was to build a monument for George Washington.

 Design competition

 The Society tried to collect funds for the monument, and in 1836 they held a competition for designs.
-The winning architect Robert Mills had already created a monument to Washington in Baltimore.
-He won the competition with a Inscription in the Washington Monumentdesign which called for a topped-off 600ft obelisk surrounded by a circular, 100ft tall colonnade.
+The winning architect, Robert Mills, had already created a monument to Washington in Baltimore.
+He won the competition with a design which called for a topped-off 600-foot-tall (183 m.) obelisk surrounded by a circular colonnade with a height of 100 feet (30.5 meters).

 Start of Construction

-The Society had only collected a fraction of the estimated cost of 1 million dollar so they decided to start construction of the obelisk.
+The Society had only collected a fraction of the estimated cost of one million dollars, so they decided to start construction of the obelisk as a way to foster more financial support.
 The colonnade would be built later.

-Finally on the Fourth of July 1848, the cornerstone was laid.
-The Monument was built on top of a hill on a 37acre site donated by Congress.
+Finally, on July 4, 1848, the cornerstone was laid.
+The monument was built on top of a hill on a 37 acre (15 ha.) site donated by Congress.

 Donations and Know Nothings